shuying815/Transformer/README.md

 ### Training

-If you want to do encoder_only transformer training, you can run:
+If you want to do encoder_only transformer training, you can run (or run train.py):

 ```
 bash scripts/run.sh